Multicellular life exploits four architectural strategies that are also emerging

 in computing include shutting off errant CPUs in fault-tolerant

-systems, and the Blue Screen of Death in Windows -- a programmed response to an
+systems, and the Blue Screen of Death in Windows -- a programmed, if annoying, response to an

 A civilized computer in a multicellular computing world should sense its own rogue behavior, e.g., a viral or worm infection, and disconnect itself from the network.